spicysomtam/k3s-aws-cluster/README.md

 # k3os

 I could have used [k3os](https://github.com/rancher/k3os).
-However this repo predates my discovering k3os, and then I would have the issue of packing up a custom ami, and then redoing all the master/worker integration.
-Thus I did not see any great benefit in switching k3os and decided to stay with pure k3s, which probably has a bigger user base than k3os.
+However this repo predates my discovering k3os, and then I would have the issue of building a custom ami image, and then redoing all the master/worker integration.
+Thus I did not see any great benefit in switching k3os and decided to stay with k3s, which probably has a bigger user base than k3os.